armynante/dreadnoughtJS/README.md

 # dreadnoughtJS
 A single player battleship clone.

-I was reading an intersting article about writing a battlship AI for a stackoverflow competition [on the Datagenetics blog](http://www.datagenetics.com/blog/december32011/index.html).
+I was reading an interesting article about writing a battlship AI for a stackoverflow competition [on the Datagenetics blog](http://www.datagenetics.com/blog/december32011/index.html).
 Seemed like an interesting challenge to build in Javascript.
 Wanted to build it with as few libraries as possible.
+I only used Node and the [CLI Colors package](https://www.npmjs.com/package/cli-color) to build the game.

 ##To Install
 make sure you have node installed and